 The Office of Postsecondary Access, Support, and Success of the State Education Department receives Perkins V federal funding for career and technical programs.
 These funds are allocated to the State’s community colleges and Educational Opportunity Centers based on the number of economically disadvantaged career and technical education students enrolled in each institution.

 Perkins V funds are used by eligible institutions to supplement their career and technical education programs.
 This may include funding professional and support staff, and purchasing equipment, supplies, and materials, among other potential expenditures.

-Each year the institutions must submit applications describing how they would like to utilize Perkins funding based on the results of their Comprehensive Local Needs Assessments.
-Institutions must comply with all Federal and State Guidelines and must submit Interim and Final Reports.
-Numerical data is collected to identify success on Core Indicators of Performance, as well as demographic and special populations information.
+Each year the institutions must submit applications describing how they will utilize Perkins funding based on the results of their Comprehensive Local Needs Assessments.
+Institutions must comply with all Federal and State Guidelines and must submit Interim Reports, Final Reports, and data demonstrating their progress with regard to the Core Indicators of Performance, as well as demographic and special populations information.